 Gold ETFs

 Purchasing gold exchange-traded funds means investing in assets that are backed by physical gold.
 Since you won’t actually own gold, you eliminate the necessity to cover expenses associated with maintaining physical precious metal.
 Gold EFTs can be a low-cost investment for people who just entered the market.
-Compared to physical gold, gold funds are faster and easier to sell.
+Compared to physical gold, gold funds are faster and easier to sell

 Gold Mining Stocks